Spring Boot CSV tutorial

 Here we get one city identified by its Id.

-In this tutorial, we have returned data to the client in CSV format from a Spring Boot RESTful application.
+In this article we have returned data to the client in CSV format from a Spring Boot RESTful application.
 We used Opencsv library.